DmitriyAngve/threejs/README.md

 - **React Three Fiber**: Employed for creating 3D graphics with ThreeJS in React.
 - **Framer Motion**: Utilized for animations.
 - **TailwindCSS**: Used as the CSS styling framework.
+- **Express**: Used as the backend framework for the server.
+- **Vite**: Used for fast and efficient development and building of the frontend.

 ## Features